rohitsoni007/mcp-gearbox/README.md

 - **🎨 Modern UI** - Built with shadcn/ui components and Tailwind CSS for a beautiful experience
 - **💾 State Persistence** - Your settings and preferences are saved automatically

+These features make MCP Gearbox the ultimate productivity tool for developers working with AI assistants.

-## Why MCP Gearbox?
+## 💡 Why MCP Gearbox?

 Managing MCP servers manually can be tedious and error-prone.
-MCP Gearbox eliminates the complexity by:
+MCP Gearbox eliminates the complexity by offering a code assistant productivity tool that:

-- Providing a visual interface for server management
+- Provides a visual interface for server management
-- Automating configuration file updates
+- Automates configuration file updates
-- Offering server discovery and recommendations
+- Offers server discovery and recommendations
-- Supporting multiple AI agents in one place
+- Supports multiple AI agents in one place
-- Reducing setup time from minutes to seconds
+- Reduces setup time from minutes to seconds

+This AI integration tool transforms how developers and researchers work with Model Context Protocol servers, making local AI setup effortless and efficient.

-## Installation
+## 💻 Installation

+Get started with this AI integration tool in minutes.
+MCP Gearbox supports all major operating systems.

 ## 🔧 Requirements

-- **Node.js 18 or higher**
-- **npm package manager**
-- **Linux/macOS/Windows**
 - [uv](https://docs.astral.sh/uv/) for package management
 - [Python 3.11+](https://www.python.org/downloads/)
 - [Git](https://git-scm.com/downloads)